All Episodes

 Where does this insanity stop?

-If the the answer to the health care problem is not extortion of American businesses, like these Democrat legislators in Maryland and these other 36 states are trying to do.
+If the answer to the health care problem is not extortion of American businesses, like these Democrat legislators in Maryland and these other 36 states are trying to do.

 That's not how you do it.

-You don't take businesses who are working to produce a product or a service and a profit and pay people to do the work and hire them and so forth, and then say, we're gonna pay them all their health care and the government's gonna determine how much they get, and if you don't pay it, it's that or else.
+You don't take businesses who are working to produce a product or a service and a profit and pay people to do the work and hire them and so forth and then say, we're going to pay them all their health care and the government's going to determine how much they get.

 That's extortion.